Getting Started with Accommodations

 • Williams College, through the administrators providing support for students with disabilities, has the right to:

-• request recent documentation from a student completed by an appropriate professional source which:
+• request recent documentation from a student completed by an appropriate healthcare professional which:

 • identifies the disability,